zer0cache/matic-docs/docs/develop/wallets/polygon-web-wallet/web-wallet-v2-guide.md

 ## Withdrawing Funds from Polygon Back to Ethereum on Plasma Bridge

 Withdrawing funds from Polygon back to the Ethereum mainnet via, Plasma Bridge is a 3-step process but with a caveat.
-For the funds to be available back on Ethereum it will take 7 days.

 To withdraw funds, click on the ‘Withdraw’ link from any of the Plasma token type on ‘Your tokens on Polygon Mainnet’ section.